helenclx/helenclx/README.md

 ## Web Developer

 I am a web developer with 8 years of working experience as a graphic designer.
-I specialise in front-end web development.

 * 🌍 I am based in Malaysia
 * 🖥️ Check out my developer portfolio and website at [helenchong.dev](https://helenchong.dev/)